quil-lang/quilc/README.md

 ```

 Ports 5555 and 6000 are exposed using the EXPOSE directive in the `rigetti/quilc` image, so
-you can additionally use the `-P` to automatically bind these ports to randomly assigned
+you can additionally use the `-P` option to automatically bind these container ports to randomly
-host ports.
+assigned host ports.
 You can then inspect the mapping using `docker port CONTAINER [PORT]`.

 ## Release Process